moisestech/ml-fundamentals-notes/deep-learning/rnns/sent-rnns.md

 ---

-## 2. Notebook: Sentiment RNN
+## **2. Notebook: Sentiment RNN**

-Notebook: Sentiment RNN
+### Notebook: Sentiment RNN

 The next few videos will be all about implementing a complete RNN that can classify the sentiment of movie reviews (positive or negative).

 It's suggested that you open the notebook in a new, working tab and continue working on it as you go through the instructional videos in this tab.
 This way you can toggle between learning new skills and coding/applying new skills.

 To open this notebook, go to our notebook repo (available from here on Github) and open the notebook Sentiment_RNN_Exercise.ipynb in the sentiment-rnn folder.
-You can either download the repository with git clone https://github.com/udacity/deep-learning-v2-pytorch.git, or download it as an archive file from this link.
+You can either download the repository with git clone [](https://github.com/udacity/deep-learning-v2-pytorch.git), or download it as an archive file from this link.

-Instructions
+### Instructions

 Load in text data
 Pre-process that data, encoding characters as integers Pad the data such that each review is a standard sequence length